 EGFRP activities include benchmark exercises on PCMI and on burst fission as release utilizing two IFPE cases (REGATE and HATAC-C2).

 Regarding new and ongoing experimental programs in the OECD NEA framework, the second Framework for Irradiation Experiments (FIDES-II) program will include a Joint Experimental Project (JEEP) on high burnup experiments in RIA (HERAD) using the TREAT facility in USA and the NSRR reactor in Japan.
-Also the current SCIP-IV program hosted at Studsvik in Sweden includes studies related to high burnup, notably continued LOCA testing as well as don dry storage.
+Also the current SCIP-IV program hosted at Studsvik in Sweden includes studies related to high burnup, notably continued LOCA testing as well as on dry storage.

 Recent advanced post-irradiation examinations on HBU fuel at Idaho National Laboratory